 The result is like “the best dinner party,” she said.
 In the end, it’s about finding “the best partnerships possible” that the audience “will fall in love [with] when [they] watch their journey.”

-Unlike many talent-based competition shows, there are no onscreen auditions for “Dancing with the Stars.”
+Unlike many talent-based competition shows, there are no onscreen auditions for “Dancing With the Stars.”
 The show announces its slate of guest celebrities and their dance partners prior to the premiere of each season.

 The dancers selected for the show always have extensive training and experience.
 Most have performed since they were very young, at both national and international dance competitions, and they usually have prior television experience.
 A majority of the series’ dancers first appear on other dance-related competition shows, including “So You Think You Can Dance” and “America’s Got Talent.”
 While many dancers remain with the show for an extended period of time, much of the lineup of professional dancers and choreographers changes from season to season.